top of page

 PLANNING AHEAD: 14 - 18 YRS

 When your child becomes a teenager, it is important to start thinking about their future.
-When school life ends, their everyday care & activities becomes your responsibility.
-You will need to find out what options are out there, and how you might manage that stage.
+Once school life ends, their everyday care & activities become your responsibility.
+You will need to find out what options are out there, and how you might manage that next big step.
 For a parent/whanau member, it is best to start considering this topic seriously when your child turns 16yrs.

 See person-centered planning.

-Disabilty Connect is Disability Information Advisory Service based in the Auckland region.
-Sign up to their newsletter.
+Disabilty Connect is a great Disability Information Advisory Service based in the Auckland region.
+Sign up to their regular newsletter.

 1. WINZ Benefit Supports - When your child turns 16, book an appoinment with WINZ to get their Child Disabilty Allowance changed over into a Supported Living Payment from WINZ.